Configure Invasive Pest Management

 7. Repeat these steps for each group that you need to add members to.

-Configure Invasive Pest Management site
+Configure the Invasive Pest Management site

 The Invasive Pest Management solution includes the Invasive Pest Management ArcGIS Hub site.
 This site can be configured with your organization's branding and used to share program information with the public.